vineetakhurana/DevOps-Milestone2/README.md

   ![Alt text] [img2]

   **Step 2 :**
   We improve the specs to increase the code coverage of our tests and achieve complete coverage.
 For answers 1,2 & 3 , we gave all the 3 possible test scenarios ie., correct input, incorrect input and no input(not attempted).
 Also, we gave inputs like Integer and Float inputs instead of the expected 'True/False' values expected.
 We also gave wrong selections for answers for all the three questions.
+Fuzz testing was performed by reversing the 'True/False' inputs to match against expected values.

   ![Alt text] [img3]